LeoGanz/JVM-BidText/README.md

 USE_ANY_METHOD_WITH_PREFIX_AS_ENTRYPOINT=true
 ```
 If you set the option `SPRING_PREPROCESSING_ENABLED` to `false`, you can replicate the results of the evaluation without the Spring extension.
+Setting the option `ENABLE_SPRING_ENTRYPOINT_DISCOVERY` to `false`, has no influence on the results of the evaluation of the case study, because the entry points of the CaseStudyController also follow the naming convention of the entry points.

 You can compile the [LeakySprings](https://github.com/LeoGanz/LeakySprings) project with the following command executed in the root of the LeakySprings project:
 ```bash